jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 ### New Weapons

-The following is a small selection of new weapon options that in my opinion fill some gaps in the original weapons list.
+The following is a small selection of new weapons that helps to fill some of the gaps in the original weapons list.
+See *Appendix A* for their full stat listings.

 **Bastard Sword.** A double-edged sword with a wide crossguard and an extended pommel.
 Longer than a longsword but shorter than a greatsword.